wpickeral/hello-ruby/README.md

 #### Lambda

 Lambda is very similar to Proc.
-One major difference is that a Proc will return after it is called and no other code within the calling method will be processed.
+A Proc will return after it is called.
+A lambda will return after it is called and will continue to execute the rest of the code in the calling method.
-Whereas, a lambda will return to its calling method rather than returning immediately.
-Lambda expects a certain number of arguments and will also throw and error if the incorrect number of arguments are passed.

-Here is the same example using Lambda:

 ```ruby
 double = lambda { |n| n * 2 }